 - Huge bid-ask spreads make it harder to trade profitably due to slippage.

 Good to Know Facts

-- The over-the-counter (OTC) market is a decentralized market where securities, not listed on major exchanges, are traded directly by a network of dealers.
+- The over-the-counter (OTC) market is decentralized, where securities not listed on major exchanges are traded directly by a network of dealers.

-- Dealer networks are utilized for trading securities over-the-counter as opposed to a centralized exchange.
+- Dealer networks are utilized for trading over-the-counter securities instead of a centralized exchange.

 - You can trade OTC stocks through a full-service broker or with some select discount online brokerages.
 We recommend TradeStation.